adoriasoft/cosmos-sdk/docs/architecture/adr-038-admin-module.md

 ### Submitting a Proposal

 `MsgService.SubmitProposal` verifies the `MsgSubmitProposal.Proposer` to be in the list of admins.
 If so, the proposal is successfully submitted and added to the execution queue.

-Admin module will have a separate `KVStore` with Addresses/Pubkeys of accounts that's now admins.
+Admin module will have a separate `KVStore` with Addresses of the current admins' accounts.

 Admin `KVStore` stores pairs in the following way:
 ```